Lincoln Red cattle

 Lincolnshire Red Shorthorn cattle were the result of cross breeding York Shorthorns and cherry red Durhams with draught animals from Lincoln.
 At the beginning of the 1900s, Lincolnshire Red Shorthorns were being exported to over a dozen different countries around the world.
 By the mid 1900s work was well underway on the polling of the Lincoln Red.
 The trend for polled animals continued and in 1960 ‘Shorthorn’ was dropped from the breed’s title.

 Originally a dual purpose breed, today Lincoln Red cattle have all the essential characteristics of a beef breed.
-During the past 40 years continental breeds have grown in popularity in the UK and this has impacted on numbers of Lincoln Red cattle.
+During the past 40 years continental breeds have grown in popularity in the UK and this has impacted on the numbers of Lincoln Red cattle.

 Lincoln Red cattle facts